smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 ## Potential downsides

-* Compilation for additional platforms requires tricky changes in configuration and build files.
+Compilation for additional platforms requires changes in configuration and build files.

-* Further changes of configuration or build files may break the ability to build SDL for QNX or AGL.
+Further changes of configuration or build files may break the ability to build SDL for QNX or AGL.

+SDL developer should keep in mind that code and dependencies should be compiled for different platforms during changing configuration build files.

 ## Impact on existing code